First Communion & Confirmation

 - Older children and teens who seek Confirmation will attend the Sacrament Preparation sessions, at which they will have a separate breakout session for those who are already celebrating the Eucharist.
 The session will have age appropriate materials, and focus primarily on the individual candidate’s desire for Confirmation based on a conversion of heart.

-Adults wishing to be confirmed should contact the Director of Christian Formation to discuss Confirmation dates and requirements to be confirmed.
+Adults wishing to be confirmed should contact the Director of Religious Education to discuss Confirmation dates and requirements to be confirmed.

 Diocesan Policies on Confirmation and Communion can be read here.